-Note: It is illegal to be sold a Medicare Supplemental Insurance Policy if you have Part C unless you plan to drop Part C and enroll in traditional Medicare.
+Note: It is illegal to be sold a Medicare Supplemental Insurance policy if you have Medicare Part C unless you plan to drop Medicare Part C and enroll in traditional Medicare.

-High-Deductible Plans
+High Deductible Plans

-High-Deductible Plan F
+High Deductible Plans F & G

-There is an annual deductible for the High-Deductible Plan F. Other than the deductible amount, this plan has the same coverage as regular Plan F. Benefits under this plan will not begin until the out-of-pocket expenses have reached the deductible.
-The expenses not paid are the amounts the policy would have paid under regular Plan F, including the Medicare deductibles for Part A and Part B, but not the separate deductible for emergency foreign travel in Plan F. The premium for this plan is significantly less than the regular Plan F. These plans are seen in the 2016 Annual Premiums chart on pages 39 through 41.
+The annual deductible for High-Deductible Plans F and G is \$2,800 in 2024.
+Other than the deductible amount, these plans have the same coverage as regular Plans F and G. Benefits under these plans will not begin until the out-of-pocket expenses have reached \$2,800.
+The expenses not paid are the amounts the policy would have paid under regular Plans F and G, including the Medicare deductibles for Part A and Part B, but not the separate deductible for emergency foreign travel in Plans F and G. The premium for these plans are significantly less than the regular Plans F and G. These plans are seen in the 2025 Annual Premiums chart on pages 37 through 40.